-NOTE-This algorithm works to force the ending port state to TX_DATA_PREFIX or TX_DATA_END since two things are known: there must have to be an even number of bits between a start_tx_packet and a stop_tx_packet, and the start_tx_packet starts with tx_strobe at 0 and tx_data at 1.
-This means that when stop_tx_packet is called, the port state can only be either 01 or 10.
-If the port state has to end as 01 (TX_DATA_PREFIX) and the current port state is 01, then this algorithm will set port state to 11 for one bit time, then back to 01.
-If the ending state must be 10 (TX_DATA_END), then the port state sequence will be 00 then 10.
+NOTE-This algorithm works to force the ending port state to TX\DATA\PREFIX or TX\DATA\END and relies on two characteristics of packet transmission: there are an even number of bits between the beginning and the end of a packet and a packet starts with $tx\strobe$ at 0 and $tx\data$ at 1.
+Thus, when $stop\tx\packet$ is called the port state is either 01 or 10.
+If the desired port state is 01 (TX\DATA\PREFIX) and the current port state is 01, this algorithm sets port state to 11 for one bit time, then back to 01.
+If the desired ending state is 10 (TX\DATA\END) and the current port state is 01, the port state sequence is 00 followed by 10.
 The process is similar if the current port state is 10.

-7.7.1.2 Cable environment data reception and repeat
+7.8.1.2 Cable environment data reception and repeat